legend80s/gallery-server/README.md

 1. Images in your PC can be viewed in your mobile phone's browser!
 2. More than one gallery can be served at the same time.
+3. Security on privacy to prevent eavesdropping.
+API or image resources without a specific token is forbidden, but you can still share with your friends by sending him the token.
-3. A lot of gallery features.
+4. A lot of gallery features.
 Check it at [react-images](https://jossmac.github.io/react-images/#/accessibility).

 ## Develop